GMW2022 was organised with the support of the Indonesia G20 Presidency

 How does Global Money Week Campaign work?

-In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Organising Team.
-News of all these activities are linked to each other via the social media, and the GMW website.
+In brief, organisations across the world organise their own GMW events during the Week, and share news, photos and information with the GMW Secretariat.
+News of all these activities are linked to each other via social media, and the GMW website.

-How to plan your own Global Money Week?
+How to plan Global Money Week in your country?